-In the program in Religion and the Arts, concentrating in either literature or the visual arts, the student devotes at least twenty-one term hours to courses in literature or art, some of which are to be earned elsewhere in the University.
+In the program in Religion and the Arts, concentrating in either literature or the visual arts, the student devotes at least twenty-one term hours to courses in literature or art history, some of which are to be earned elsewhere in the University.
 At least fifteen term hours are required in Bible, theology, and history.
 The program allows twelve term hours as electives, three of which are applied toward the Institute project.

 Students with sufficient foreign language expertise may also take courses in foreign language departments.
 Faculty permission is required for courses outside the Divinity School.
+A limited number of studio art classes may be taken for academic credit.
 Admission to studio art courses depends entirely on the permission of the faculty member and is customarily granted only to those with strong portfolios.
 Credit for studio courses depends on the student's ability to demonstrate the relevance of the course to theology.
 Students will develop their concentrated programs in close collaboration with their advisers.
 Students should consult the bulletin of Yale Divinity School for detailed information about Divinity School degree requirements.